n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 earlier.

-Valid consonant-based syllables may include one or more additional consonants that precede the base consonant.
+Valid consonant-based syllables may include one or more additional consonants that precede the base consonant or syllable base.
 Each of these other, pre-base consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
 They affect pronunciation by combining with the base consonant (e.g., "_str_", "_pl_") but they